-Several museums provide curatorial services and related cultural program in the State of Alaska.
-These include the University of Alaska Museum Fairbanks, the Alaska State Museum in Juneau and the Anchorage Museum of History and Art.
-Cultural resource organizations including the Arc Studies Center (a branch of the Smithsonian Institute), the Alaska Nat Studies Center, Inc., the Alaska Anthropological Association, and Ekepers of the Treasures - Alaska are also intended to provide various services pertaining to cultural resources to the entire State of Alaska.
+Several museums provide curatorial services and related cultural programs in the State of Alaska.
+These include the University of Alaska Museum in Fairbanks, the Alaska State Museum in Juneau and the Anchorage Museum of History and Art.
+Cultural resource organizations including the Arctic Studies Center (a branch of the Smithsonian Institute), the Alaska Native Heritage Center, Inc., the Alaska Anthropological Association, and the Keepers of the Treasures - Alaska are also intended to provide various services pertaining to cultural resources to the entire State of Alaska.